ourlifeloop/marketing/src/cms/blog/senior-living-social-media-6-tips-from-a-senior-living-marketing-pro.md

 In this post, Amanda shares the secrets that keep her sane, and make Vitality’s social media presence so successful.

-## 1 — Have systems and stick to them.
+## 1 — Have systems and stick to them

  Amanda’s system is her lifeline.